prebid/Prebid.js/modules/51DegreesRtdProvider.md

 ## Description

-51Degrees module enriches an OpenRTB request with the device data using [51Degrees Cloud API](https://51degrees.com/documentation/4.4/index.html) (can also be used with a self-hosted 51Degrees service).
-51Degrees detects and sets the following fields of the device object: `make`, `model`, `os`, `osv`, `h`, `w`, `ppi`, `pixelratio` - interested bidder adapters may use these fields as needed.
-In addition the module sets `device.ext.fiftyonedegrees_deviceId` to a permanent device ID which may be used with a 51Degrees data file to look up over 250 properties on the backend.
+51Degrees module enriches an OpenRTB request with [51Degrees Device Data](https://51degrees.com/documentation/index.html).

+51Degrees module sets the following fields of the device object: `make`, `model`, `os`, `osv`, `h`, `w`, `ppi`, `pixelratio` - interested bidder adapters may use these fields as needed.
+In addition the module sets `device.ext.fiftyonedegrees_deviceId` to a permanent device ID which can be rapidly looked up in on premise data exposing over 250 properties including the device age, chip set, codec support, and price, operating system and app/browser versions, age, and embedded features.

+The module supports on premise and cloud device detection services with free options for both.

+A free resource key for use with 51Degrees cloud service can be obtained from [51Degrees cloud configuration](https://configure.51degrees.com/tWrhNfY6).
+This is the simplest approach to trial the module.

+An interface compatible self hosted service can be used with .NET, Java, Node, PHP, and Python.
+See [51Degrees examples](https://51degrees.com/documentation/_examples__device_detection__getting_started__web__on_premise.html).

+Free cloud and on premise solutions can be expanded to support unlimited requests, additional properties, and automatic daily on premise data updates via a [subscription](https://51degrees.com/pricing).

 ## Usage